EarNugget/rl-custom-chat/README.md

 ## About

 Enjoy 8 new quickchats for Rocket League that are completely customizable.
 Decided to change a quickchat?
 Just use a hotkey to open the editor.
 And that's not all.
 Set your Rocket League video settings to Borderless and get an On Screen Display showing your quickchats.
-Open the wordlist text file and add as many chats as you'd like.
+Open the CustomList text files and add as many chats as you'd like.
 When you activate Custom Quickchat in game, a random quickchat from the text file will be shown!
 Note: This is a macro so only PC players will be able to see custom quickchats.

 ## Opening/Closing the Macro